naw7az/ipl_dashboard/README.md

-### List of all the Libraries/Frameworks used to create this projects.
+### List of all the Libraries/Frameworks used to create this projects

 1. **Pandas and Numpy**.